 Irritable bowel syndrome (IBS) is a common disorder in Americans.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, one in every five men and women has IBS.
-Women are two times as likely to have the disorder.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, one in every five men and women has IBS (which is not the same as inflammatory bowel disease).
+Women are twice as likely as men to have the disorder.
 Half of all cases are diagnosed before age thirty-five.

-Despite its high prevalence in the population, much is unknown about IBS.
-This is due in part because the area affected, the gastrointestinal (GI) tract, is so dynamic.
-The GI tract is comprised of the stomach, small intestine and colon (a.k.a. large intestine).
-It’s influenced by the immune and nervous systems, and contains hundreds of different types of bacteria that aid digestion.
+Despite its high prevalence in the population, much remains unknown about IBS.
+This is due in part to the fact that the area affected, the gastrointestinal (GI) tract, is so dynamic.
+The GI tract comprises the stomach, small intestine and colon (a.k.a. large intestine).
+It is influenced by the immune and nervous systems, and contains hundreds of different types of bacteria that aid digestion.

 Normally, food moves through the digestive system by muscle contractions in the intestines.
-In people with IBS, the contractions are no longer coordinated — they may last for too long or not long enough.
+In people with IBS, the contractions are no longer coordinated — they may last for too long or not long enough, according to the Mayo Clinic.
 Either extreme affects bowel movements and can result in uncomfortable and painful symptoms.

-The predominant symptoms are cramping and abdominal pain, bloating, gas and trouble with bowel movements (either diarrhea or constipation).
+The predominant symptoms are cramping and abdominal pain, bloating, gas and trouble with bowel movements (either diarrhea or constipation), according to the Mayo Clinic.
 Symptoms often vary between people.
 Stress and changes in hormone levels, such as during menstruation, may exacerbate symptoms in prone individuals.

-IBS most likely has a genetic component.
-A study reported in April in the American Journal of Gastroenterology expanded on previous research showing that the disorder “clusters in families”.
+IBS most likely also has a genetic component.
+A study reported in April in the American Journal of Gastroenterology expanded on previous research showing that the disorder “clusters in families.”
 The scientists surveyed families of individuals with IBS and compared them to a control group.
-They found that about half of IBS-affected individuals compared to 27 percent of unaffected individuals had a relative with the disorder.
+They found that about half of IBS-affected individuals had a relative with the disorder, compared to 27 percent of unaffected individuals.

 Other research shows that abnormal levels of a chemical called serotonin in the GI tract may cause IBS.
-Although serotonin is usually thought of as a brain chemical, in fact 95 percent of it can be found in the GI tract according to the National Institutes of Health.
-Normally, the serotonin is moved out of the digestive system but in people with IBS, it builds up causing the hallmark symptoms of the disease.
+Although serotonin is usually thought of as a brain chemical, up to 95 percent of it can be found in the GI tract, according to the National Institutes of Health (NIH).
+Normally, the serotonin is moved out of the digestive system but in people with IBS, it builds up, causing the hallmark symptoms of the disease.

-IBS doesn’t cause permanent damage to the GI tract, or lead to more severe illnesses such as cancer.
+IBS doesn’t cause permanent damage to the GI tract, or lead to more severe illnesses such as cancer, according to the NIH.
 It can, however, drastically affect quality of life.
 For example, the symptoms associated with the disorder may make it difficult to attend social functions, or be away from home for long periods of time.